EXCLUSIVE-Apple's Cook, music mogul Iovine discuss new music service

 The music recording industry has languished through more than a decade of declining revenues and sputtering growth.
 Industry sources say many of the largest companies are beginning to warm to the idea of collecting fees on music streamed over the Internet, as the use of smartphones and tablets explodes around the world.

-It remains a nascent market, dwarfed by music sales via outlets such as iTunes, but one that is attracting investment.
+But it remains a nascent market, dwarfed by music sales via outlets such as iTunes.

 The meeting between Apple and Iovine was set up in January, immediately after Beats announced Daisy without explaining the upcoming project's business model or how it plans to differentiate itself from existing services such as Spotify and Pandora (P.N), one of the sources said.